jimilabinfo/bigstory/README.md

 This has a lot to do with the company's actual controller, Gao,'s academic qualifications, strategic vision, and long-term planning capabilities.
 He learned hardware development, but he could not authorize other executives to make decisions and implement long-term technology strategies.

 ## 6. JM is always in the process of turmoil, and after each turmoil, the company is in a very strange state, and even strictly controls the freedom of speech of employees;
 It seems that JM's organizational structure is difficult to stabilize for more than a year.
 People come and go, which often makes employees lack a clear understanding of future development.
+I don't know who will report to the leader, which makes the relationship between employees seem very strange.
+JM also monitors employees' DingTalk, WeChat, and mailboxes through technical means, so employees are unwilling to log in to any personal accounts on company computers.
+Caution is an essential skill for working at JM.

 ## The most amazing thing is that JM stubbornly survived till now
 As the saying goes, a pig can fly if it stands on the wind.
 JM was lucky before, with a little accumulation of capital, technology and talents.